 - You will have a dedicated account manager

 - You can upload your audio files securely

-- We have over a decade’s experience with FTSE 100 companies, SMEs and individuals
+- We have over a decade’s experience of working with FTSE 100 companies, SMEs and individuals

-- We are ISO 27001-accredited, ensuring data is kept safe and confidential at all times
+- As an ISO 27001-accredited company, we ensure data is kept safe and confidential at all times

 - For compliance and security, we guarantee to keep all work and data-handling on your transcription UK-based